 Welcome to BestHomesBC.com - find the BEST home for you

-BestHomesBC showcases desirable condos, houses and award-winning developments for sale - brought to you by the leading brokers in the province.
-From city condos in Vancouver to Whistler chalets for sale to vineyard estates in the Okanagan to waterfront Victoria homes, the selection is as diverse as British Columbia.
+BestHomesBC showcases desirable condos, townhomes, houses and award-winning developments for sale across British Columbia.
+From city condos in Vancouver to Whistler chalets to vineyard estates in the Okanagan to historic Victoria homes to waterfront Bowen Island properties, the selection is as diverse as the province itself.

 Currency Focus